-We live in a world where some of us expect instant gratification.
+We live in a world where many people expect instant gratification.
 In a blink of an eye we have the information we need at our fingertips through the wide world web.

-We don’t have instant gratification in our relationships, we must work at the relationship thing.
+We don’t have instant gratification in our relationships, we must work at them.
 Patience needs to be cultivated and nurtured as do our relationships.
 Instant gratification will come and go and is of no intrinsic value.

 Instead we should look at how we can be more patient, how we can be more kind, how we can be more understanding, who and what matters to us most in our life.

 Perhaps, therefore it’s now time to change the way we think.